Jenna-Messing/OSO-LoGiC/_pages/about.md

 ---
 permalink: /
+title: "OSO-LoGiC
-title: "Assessing the Open Science Outlook for Environmental Justice and Resilience of the Louisiana Gulf Coast (OSO-LoGiC)"
+Assessing the Open Science Outlook for Environmental Justice and Resilience of the Louisiana Gulf Coast"
 excerpt: "About me"
 author_profile: true
 redirect_from: